layilin/SP23-33852/_annotations/book2.md

 58.83 Misnian arsenic.
 A chemical compound used as rat poison.

 [plant] 58.84 cassada.
 Cassava (*Manihot esculenta*), also known as manioc, yuca, and bitter cassava, is a plant that is poisonous to human beings in raw form: its roots contain cyanide.
 Rats apparently could eat it without being unduly affected, however, Grainger recommends mixing cassava with Misnian arsenic to poison them.
 In fact, rats are recognized as major cassava pests today.
 In spite of their toxicity, cassava roots served as one of the most important food sources for Amerindians during the precolonial era, and they were subsequently adopted by Africans and Europeans in the Caribbean as well.
 The poison in the roots can be neutralized by proper processing: Amerindians and other early Caribbean consumers usually prepared cassava root by grating it and then pressing the poisonous juice out of it to make a flour, which could be eaten as a porridge or turned into various cakes or breads.
-Cassava's advantages are significant enough that they offset its toxic nature: it can grow in poor soils and conditions, one planting produces several harvests, and the roots can be stored in the ground for a long time without spoiling.
+Cassava's advantages are significant enough that they offset its toxic nature: it can grow in poor soils and conditions, one planting produces several harvests, and the roots can be stored in the ground for a long time without spoiling (Higman 61-69).

 58.87 unweeting.
 Unwitting, ignorant.

 58.88 cates.
 Choice foods, viands, or delicacies.

 [plant] 59.95 nightshade's juice.
 Nightshade most likely refers to *Atropa belladonna*, a poisonous plant also known as deadly nightshade or belladonna.
 The foliage, fruits, and roots are all highly toxic, and consuming only ten berries can kill an adult human.
-It is native to Europe and Western Asia.
+It is native from England through central and southern Europe to Iran.

 59.104 thy little gang.
 Enslaved children.
 Almost all enslaved persons on the plantation were forced to work, including the young.
 The tasks children were assigned included weeding, cutting grass to feed the cattle, washing clothes, and serving in the main house.